andys8/elm-asset-webpack-loader/README.md

 With this approach any webpack loader can be used.
 Use cases can be to hash file names, to optimize images and more.
 See [awesome-webpack#loaders](https://github.com/webpack-contrib/awesome-webpack#loaders).

-## Other approaches
+## Prior art and alternatives

-* [`elm-assets-loader`](https://github.com/NoRedInk/elm-assets-loader) is a comparable approach, and is probably more sophisticated.
+* [`elm-assets-loader`](https://github.com/NoRedInk/elm-assets-loader) is a comparable approach, and is more sophisticated.
 The package is marked as deprecated.
 * [`babel-elm-assets-plugin`](https://github.com/cultureamp/babel-elm-assets-plugin) is using babel.
 It mentions to disable Elm optimization.
 This could be because it's using a `String` `type alias`.
 * It's possible to require files in JavaScript and pass them as flags to Elm ([Instructions](https://github.com/halfzebra/create-elm-app/tree/748391d68e5ddaa5e1ae1dca866c68a5e42ff53d/template#adding-images-and-fonts))